Baanaaana/ubuntu-setup/README.md

 # Ubuntu Setup Script

-This repository contains a script to set up Nginx, PHP, and Neofetch on Ubuntu 24.
+This repository contains a script to set up Nginx, PHP, and Neofetch on Ubuntu 24, along with additional system configurations.

 ## How to Use